thosgood/this-weeks-finds/markdown/201-250/week212.md

 What does this notation mean?
 Well, as usual R, C, and H stand for the reals, complex numbers, and quaternions.
-In all but two cases, we start with one of those algebras and throw in an odd element \"e\" satisfying the relations listed: e is either a square root of +1 or of -1, and in the complex cases it anticommutes with i.
+In all but two cases, we start with one of those algebras and throw in an odd element "e" satisfying the relations listed: e is either a square root of +1 or of -1, and in the complex cases it anticommutes with i.